 Ephraim Ben Yosef Elyakim, a rabbi found rest (1856-1930)

-Ephraim Ben Yosef Elyakim was born in Tiberias in 1856.
-His father was a rabbi in the old city and one of the leaders of the Arabic Jewish community.
-Ephraim followed in the footsteps of his father, became an enthusiastic student of the Bible and Torah and eventually he became a rabbi and dajan (a member of the rabbinical department of justice).
-Both Jews and Arabians held him in honour.
-He married the daughter of the upper rabbi and had every reason to look forward to a successful life.
+Rabbi Ephraim Ben Yosef Elyakim was born in Tiberias in 1856.
+His father was a rabbi in the Old City and one of the leaders of the Arab-Jewish community.
+Ephraim followed in the footsteps of his father, became an diligent student of the Torah and the Talmud and eventually a rabbi and dajan (a member of the rabbinical court).
+Both Jews and Arabs held him in high esteem.
+He married the daughter of the chief rabbi and had every reason to look forward to a successful life.

-Rabbi Ephraim was on guard for Christians, especially for missionaries and did everything to avoid them.
-He even refused to let his wife and children go to the hospital of the Church of Scotland, even if they were very ill.
-He was more stringent in this than his rabbi colleagues.
+Rabbi Ephraim was always on his guard for Christians, especially missionaries, and did everything he could to avoid them.
+He even refused to let his wife and children go to the hospital of the Church of Scotland, He was more stringent in this than many of his colleagues.

 Persecution

 The rabbi’s choice was followed by a period of heavy persecution.
-He was arrested, tortured, falsely accused of theft and imprisoned in a filthy cell, but his decision was unshakable.
-Condemned as a traitor he was, in all secrecy, put to work in a Jewish settlement by Lake Huleh.
-Months later someone who worked in the hospital at Tiberias, and was on a trip through the Jordan valley, saw a pitiable figure bent under his work in the hot sun.
+He was arrested, tortured, falsely accused of theft and imprisoned, but his decision was unshakable.
+Condemned as a traitor, he was secretly put to work in a Jewish settlement by Lake Hula.
+Months later someone who worked in the hospital at Tiberias was on a trip in the Jordan valley and saw a pitiable figure working in the hot sun.
 It was Ephraim.
 He quickly told them everything he had been through.
-He endured everything and waited until God convinced him of what he should do.
-A short while later he was seen in Nazareth where he was baptized but on his return to Tiberias his wife and children were taken from him, in spite of the fact that he loved his wife with all his heart.
-With exception of his eldest son, he never saw his younger children again.
-For a while during the First World War he managed to have some contact with his son.
+But he endured everything and waited until God would convince him of what he should do.
+Sometime later, he was seen in Nazareth where he was baptized, but on his return to Tiberias his wife and children were taken from him, in spite of the fact that his wife loved him with all her heart.
+With the exception of his eldest son, he never saw his younger children again.

-Rabbi Ephraim went to Jerusalem where he was pursued by suspicion and misjudgment.
-He worked there as a day-labourer building houses, not earning much but he never complained.
-He was content with what he had and if he had money over, he gave it to the poor to whom he also told the Gospel story.
-In Jerusalem he had a lot of contact with the rabbis, who had formerly been his pupils.
-They beseeched him to stop with this heavy work and become their father and leader again.
-He was thankful for these tokens of friendship for their old teacher, but he remained immovable in his faithfulness to the Messiah.
+Rabbi Ephraim eventually went to Jerusalem where he was treated suspiciously.
+He worked as a day labourer building houses, not earning much but he never complained.
+He was content with what he had and if he had money to spend, he gave it to the poor to whom he also told the Gospel story.
+In Jerusalem he had a lot of contact with his former pupils, who were now rabbis.
+They begged him to stop with the heavy labour and become their father and leader again.
+Although Ephraim was thankful for these friendly gestures, he remained immovable in his faithfulness to the Messiah.

 Outreach

-The tide turned when he joined the ‘Christian and Missionary Alliance’ where he devoted himself to proclaiming the Good News message to his fellow Jews.
+Things changed when Ephraim joined the ‘Christian and Missionary Alliance’.
+He could now devote himself to proclaiming the Gospel message to his fellow Jews.
 A meeting place was hired in Jaffa Street, where many a heated discussion took place.
-Sometimes this almost lead to stones being thrown at him, but he never ever thought about stopping witnessing of the Messiah.
+Sometimes there were threats of violence, but Ephraim never thought about stopping witnessing of the Messiah.
 When persecution had no effect, people tried to flatter him with tempting offers.
-He took every invitation, even from the upper rabbinate, because they were also chances to proclaim the Good News.
-He spent hours with them expounding the Scriptures, which showed who Yeshua the Messiah is.
-Most of them did not allow themselves to be convinced but some, through the evidence given in the Bible, were convinced and visited him secretly for further study and prayer.
-After his retirement he remained connected to the Alliance as a volunteer.
-With great joy he spent part of the Sabbath in the ‘reading room’ where he spoke with men and boys and in the evening service that he led, he spoke in Hebrew, which had already become the spoken language.
+He took every invitation, even from the chief rabbinate, because they were also chances to proclaim the gospel.
+He spent hours with them expounding the Scriptures, which show who the Messiah is.
+Most of them were not convinced but some visited him secretly for additional study and prayer.
+After his retirement, Ephraim remained connected to the Alliance as a volunteer.
+With great joy he spent every Sabbath in the ‘reading room’ where he spoke with men and boys and in the evening service that he led, he spoke in Hebrew, which had already become the spoken language.